Henry Halford: Professional career

 Vaughan (as he then was) practised for a short time with his father at Leicester.
 He went to London in about 1792, and was initially told that he could not succeed for five years, and must support himself on £300 annually in private income.
 Undaunted, he borrowed £1,000, and started his professional life in London.
 He advanced rapidly, owing in part to his smooth manners and his Oxford connections.

 He was elected physician to the Middlesex hospital on 20 February 1793; was admitted a Candidate of the Royal College of Physicians on 25 March 1793; and a Fellow on 14 April 1794.
-And in 1793, he was appointed physician extraordinary to the king (the youngest ever appointed aged 27).
+In 1793, he was appointed physician extraordinary to the king (the youngest ever appointed aged 27).
 By the year 1800, his private engagements had become so numerous, that he was compelled to relinquish his hospital appointment.
 His professional career was undoubtedly advanced by his marriage in 1795 to Elizabeth, the daughter of John St John, 12th Baron St John of Bletso.

 In 1809 he was made a baronet and changed his name from Vaughan to Halford in expectation of his inheritance (see below).
-His change of name was confirmed by an 1815 Act of Parliament.
+His change of name was confirmed by a private act of Parliament, Halford's Name Act 1815 (55 Geo.
+3. c.
+82 Pr.).

 In 1810, he was President of the Medical and Chirurgical Society of London.

+During the 1813 exhumation of King Charles I, Halford removed half of the fourth cervical vertebra, which bore the distinct marks of the executioner's axe.
+The fifth vertebra was not the one removed.

+The body of the executed king was found in the vault of Henry VIII in St George's Chapel, Windsor Castle, during repairs.
+The head, which had been sewn back onto the body for burial, was disengaged, and a tooth, some hair, and the part of the severed vertebra were taken as "relics" by Halford, reportedly with the Prince Regent's permission.